-The length of the meet has grown with time, to the current 40 days/six-week season.
+The length of the meet and number of races have grown with time.
 In 1864, the Saratoga Racing Association named a stakes race for William Travers, and that race became the oldest major thoroughbred horse race in America.
 The Travers, nicknamed the Midsummer Derby, brings together the greatest three-year-old horses to the race course to compete for the $1.25 million purse.

 The world's most accomplished thoroughbreds have raced on the hallowed ground of Saratoga Race Course, for indeed, Saratoga is the gold standard.
 Names such as Secretariat, Seattle Slew, Affirmed, Rachel Alexandra, Curlin, Gallant Fox, the mighty Man o' War, and American Pharoah all spent time in residence in the primeval backstretch, and racing on the track.

 In fact, it was the Sanford Stakes in 1919 that helped reinforce the alternative definition of the word "upset" to the English lexicon, meaning an unexpected defeat of an opponent that's considered to be more formidable.
 Man o' War went into the race undefeated and lost to a horse named Upset.
-Ironically, Upset's name now is invoked every time there's a surprise victory-whether that's in horse racing or another sport-even business and politics.
+Ironically, Upset's name is now invoked every time there's a surprise victory, whether that's in horse racing, or another sport.

 When Triple Crown victor Gallant Fox was defeated by a horse (Jim Dandy) with 100-1 odds in 1930, Saratoga became known for its ominous nickname “The Graveyard of Champions.”

-It's impossible to measure the contributions that Saratoga Race Course-and the annual event that attracts thousands of race fans to the city-have made to American and world culture.
-The name "Saratoga" is known around the planet, for the name evokes so many images: the elegance, majesty and traditions of the world's oldest sport, regally-bred horses (and owners)-the unspeakable wealth of royals, captains of industry and rock stars who participate as owners, breeders, and fans.
+It's impossible to measure the contributions that Saratoga Race Course has made to American and world culture.
+The name "Saratoga" is known around the planet, for the name evokes so many images: the elegance, majesty and traditions of the world's oldest sport, regally-bred horses, and the unspeakable wealth of royals, captains of industry and rock stars who participate as owners, breeders, and fans.

 Over the years, while Saratoga Race Course has morphed, it has never compromised its sense of history and original purpose.
 One of the most unique aspects of the race course is that horses walk right through the crowd, on a white-fenced path, to get to the paddock for their races.
-Such a thrill, to get to stand so close to actual greatness-to see the sun glimmering off the horses' beautifully-maintained coats.
-To experience their eyes, their musculature-that close, and personal.
+It's such a thrill, to get to stand so close to actual greatness - to see the sun glimmering off the horses' beautifully-maintained coats.
+To experience their eyes, their musculature, that close and personal is special.

-The Big Red Spring in the backyard (picnic area) has delighted patrons of the race course since the 1800s.
 The Travers Canoe, floating serenely on the infield pond, reminds fans of the previous year's winner.
 The hand-rung bell, which sounds exactly 17 minutes before each post, reminds the horses and riders that it's time to go.
-Another gentle reminder of the days before jumbotrons and audio systems, when the metal note of a bell rang out through the pristine, wooded race course.
+It's another gentle reminder of the days before jumbotrons and audio systems, when the metal note of a bell rang out through the pristine, wooded race course.

 In 2013, the Saratoga150 Committee planned several months of events to delight virtually every heart.
 The celebration was for Saratoga Race Course's 150th anniversary, and those involved in making it a permanent, significant race course in America.